Green Hackworth: Dumbarton Oaks Conference

 Prior to the Dumbarton Oaks conference, the State Department originated the American Planning Group for preparation.
 This group was divided into three sections and each section was responsible for a different topic that was to be addressed at Dumbarton Oaks.
 Hackworth headed the second group charged with studying arrangements for the peaceful settlements of international disputes and the development of a world court.
 At the Dumbarton Oaks Conference, Hackworth chaired a special legal subcommittee that was established to deal with the issue of a world court.
 The subcommittee used as a base the American draft statute that Hackworth's section had developed prior to the conference.
 The subcommittee first dealt with the technically complex issue of whether or not the present court should be continued or a new court established and also what the relationship should be of the new court with the new international organization.
 Hackworth championed the American's view that retaining as much of the existing court statutes as possible should be preferred.
 However, the Soviets strongly opposed the continuing membership of certain neutral states in the world court and favored the creation of a new tribunal.
 This dispute and others over the world court were settled at the general U.N.
 Conference at San Francisco where Hackworth represented the U.S. on Committee IV, which was tasked with finalizing statutes for the International Court of Justice.
+In 1945 he served as Adviser to Secretary of State Edward Stettinius at the Conference of American States on Problems of War and Peace, held in Mexico City.